Gamer-Connect/GamerConnect/Installation-Instructions.md

 ### Using Gamer Connect on PC via emulator
 * [Instructions for testing via Android Studio](https://learn.microsoft.com/en-us/windows/android/emulator#install-android-emulator-with-visual-studio) This would work for Windows, Linux, and Mac.
-* Alternatively you use the Bluestacks5 emlator with these [instructions.](https://support.bluestacks.com/hc/en-us/articles/360061525271-How-to-download-and-install-BlueStacks-5)
+* Alternatively you install the Bluestacks5 emlator with these [instructions.](https://support.bluestacks.com/hc/en-us/articles/360061525271-How-to-download-and-install-BlueStacks-5) then [install the APK](https://www.alphr.com/bluestacks-install-apk/).
 ***
 ### Using Gamer Connect on Android Phone
 * Download a Gamer Connect APK from the link above to your android device then follow [these instructions.](https://youtu.be/N0M4XGkpCn4)